Three Imaginary Girls

 Our local cine-smorgasbord returns this week – and how a year has already passed since the last go-round, I can’t really say.
 But the 51st Seattle International Film Festival will indeed run from May 15-25, across many usual venues (the beloved Egyptian is still dark for repairs), followed by a week-long streaming window for select titles online.

-Opening Night is Thursday 5/15 with Darren Thornton’s Irish comedy Four Mothers, at The Paramount; Eva Victor’s A24 drama Sorry, Baby will wrap things at SIFF Cinema Downtown (formerly Cinerama).
-The overall lineup features 245 films from 74 countries, including 83 features, 122 shorts, 35 documentaries, and two mystery screenings.
-There’ll be 19 world premieres, 27 North American premieres, and 13 U.S. premieres.
+Opening Night is Thursday 5/15 with Darren Thornton’s Irish comedy Four Mothers, at The Paramount; Eva Victor’s terrific A24 drama Sorry, Baby will wrap things at SIFF Cinema Downtown (formerly Cinerama).
+The overall lineup boasts 245 films from 74 countries, including 83 features, 122 shorts, 35 documentaries, and two mystery screenings.
+Of these, 19 are world premieres, 27 North American premieres, and 13 U.S. premieres.

-I’ve been able to check out a small bit of the lineup pre-fest (first capsule reviews below), will surely get to a few more during-fest, and as in prior years will update this post throughout with fresh takes as I go.
+As of 5/13 I’ve been able to check out a small bit of the lineup pre-fest (first dozen capsule reviews are below), will surely get to a few more during-fest, and as in prior years will update this post throughout with fresh takes as I go.

 Reviews: